 Parliament Square

 A circular stone path cut through the stage, anchoring the world of Parliament Square in a space that felt both ritualistic and inescapable.
-That central image became a symbol of repetition—echoing the cycles of social struggle while reflecting Kat’s own inner journey toward her final act of protest.
+That central image became a symbol of repetition—echoing cycles of social struggle while reflecting Kat’s inner journey toward her final act of protest.

 Creative Team